To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).

 The General Practice National Recruitment Office (GPNRO) co-ordinates the nationally agreed and quality assured process for recruitment to General Practice (GP) Specialty Training (ST1) Programmes.

-Academic Clinical Fellowships (ACF) and Global Health Fellowships (GHF) routes are also available in GP training, but these are independent from the national process and are recruited to locally by individual NHS England local offices and deaneries.
+Academic Clinical Fellowships (ACF) and Global Health Fellowships (GHF) routes are also available in GP training, but these are independent from the national process and are recruited to locally by individual NHSE local offices and deaneries.

 Applicants are reminded that entry to GP Specialty Training is highly competitive.
 Information about competition ratios in previous rounds and the number of available vacancies in each region are available on this site.